Management and Control

 - If a player I.D. card is not presented at the start of the game, the player will NOT be permitted to play.

-- Any or all refunds regarding team registration fees or performance bonds, will be the decision of the Association Executive.
+- Any or all refunds regarding team registration fees or performance bonds, will be at the discretion of the Association.

-- Team Officials requesting a team registration or performance bond refund MUST submit such requests to the Association Secretary, in writing.
+- Team Officials requesting a team registration or performance bond refund MUST submit such requests to the Administrator, in writing.

 - There will be no player registration refunds after the season has commenced.